supabase/cli/docs/supabase/functions/serve.md

 Serve all Functions locally.

-`supabase functions serve` command includes additional flags to assist developers in debugging using tools like `DevTools`.
+`supabase functions serve` command includes additional flags to assist developers in debugging Edge Functions via the v8 inspector protocol, allowing for debugging via Chrome DevTools, VS Code, and IntelliJ IDEA for example.
+Refer to the [docs guide](/docs/guides/functions/debugging-tools) for setup instructions.

 1. `--inspect`
    * Alias of `--inspect-mode brk`.